 "Um... sorry, I just..."
 He didn't have a good excuse.

 "It's okay, don't worry about that."
 She just smiled at him.
-Orxon didn't how to react at all to this, so he simply smiled back.
-And with huge smiles on their faces, they started to head for the port town in the distant.
+Orxon didn't know how to react at all to this, so he simply smiled back.
+And with huge smiles on their faces, relieved by having told each other their own stories, they started to head for the port town in the distant.